pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

     A[Run git init to start.]
 {{< /mermaid >}}

-This is equivalent to saying, "Hey, Git, start keeping track of changes in my project folder."
+This is equivalent to saying, "Hey, Git, **start keeping track of changes in my project folder**."
 Your boring folder is now a Git repository.

 There's also a cryptic flag, `-b main`.
-Here, the `-b` stands for branch, and `main` is the branch name. i.e., We initialize the Git repository with a new branch named `main`.
+Here, the `-b` stands for "branch", and `main` is the branch name. i.e., We initialize the Git repository with a new branch named `main`.

 The `main` branch will be our default branch.
 To experiment/surrender yourself to the vibes and click "Accept all," you can create a new branch called, say, `feature`.
-Now, any changes you make will be local to the feature branch and won't affect the main branch, allowing you to roll back changes or eventually merge (accept) the changes to `main` if it works.
+Now, **any changes you make will be local to the feature branch and won't affect the main branch**, allowing you to roll back changes or eventually "merge" (accept) the changes to `main` if it works.

-We will learn about merging later, but for now, all you need to know is we have Git working in your project repository.
+You will learn about branching and merging later, but for now, all you need to know is you have Git working in your project repository.

-You can check the current status of Git by running:
+## git status

+To check if you have Git set up, run:

 ```shell
 git status